ycui26/ycui26.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year Ph.D. student in Department of Computer Science, City University of Hong Kong (CityU), advised by Dr. [Man Hon Cheung](https://www.cs.cityu.edu.hk/~mhcheung/index.htm).
-From September 2021 to May 2022, I was a research assistant in Department of Electrical Engineering and Computer Science, University of Tennessee, Knoxville (UTK), advised by Dr. [Jian Liu](https://web.eecs.utk.edu/~jliu/).
-I received my B.Eng. degree in Computer Science and Technology (double major in Finance) from University of Electronic Science and Technology of China (UESTC) in June 2021.
+I am also a visiting student in [Commnet Laboratory (Communications and Networking Laboratory)](https://sites.northwestern.edu/commnet/) at Northwestern University from 2025 to 2026, hosted by Prof. [Randall Berry](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/berry-randy.html).
+From 2021 to 2022, I was a research assistant in Department of Electrical Engineering and Computer Science, University of Tennessee, Knoxville (UTK), advised by Dr. [Jian Liu](https://web.eecs.utk.edu/~jliu/).
+I received my B.Eng. degree in Computer Science and Technology (double major in Finance) from University of Electronic Science and Technology of China (UESTC) in 2021.

 Research Interests
 ------
 My research focuses on the intersection of artificial intelligence, data privacy, and network economics.
 - **Artificial Intelligence**: federated learning, convergence analysis
-- **Data Privacy**: centralized/federated unlearning, adversarial attack and defense
+- **Data Privacy**: machine unlearning, adversarial attack and defense
 - **Network Economics**: incentive and pricing mechanism, game theory, convex optimization

 Awards and Honors